Benson-mk/JobsDbScrap-Demo/README.md

 python main.py
 ```

-The ibipiano folder will be automatically generated in the current directory and the Scrap job spots will be saved in this folder.
+The `jobsdb_jobs.csv` will be automatically generated in the current directory and the Scrap job spots will be saved in this `.csv`.